Dick Fosbury: Personal life

 Fosbury graduated from Oregon State University in 1972 with a degree in civil engineering and was the co-owner of Galena Engineering, Inc. in Ketchum, Idaho, where he lived from 1977.

 In March 2008, Fosbury was diagnosed with stage-one lymphoma.
 He had surgery a month later to remove a cancerous tumor engulfing his lower vertebra.
 Due to concerns about the tumor's proximity to the spine, it was not completely removed and he was put on a chemotherapy regimen.
 In March 2009, Fosbury announced that he was in remission.
 In March 2014, he stated in an interview with the Corvallis Gazette-Times that he was "doing well" and was "clear of cancer."

 During the 2008 edition of "Sport Movies & TV – Milano International FICTS Fest", Fosbury was awarded the Excellence Guirlande d'Honneur and entered in the FICTS "Hall of Fame".

 Fosbury was a member of the "Champions for Peace" club, a group of 54 famous elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organization.

 Fosbury, along with fellow Olympians Gary Hall and Anne Cribbs, was a founder of World Fit, a non-profit organization that promotes youth fitness programs and Olympic ideals.

-Fosbury died on March 12, 2023, aged 76, after a short bout with a recurrence of lymphoma; he was survived by his wife Robin.
+Fosbury was married to Robin Tomasi.
+He died on March 12, 2023, aged 76, after a short bout with a recurrence of lymphoma.